 As previously stated, it is not uncommon to find your puppy eat its own or other dogs’ stool.
 However, dogs who are receiving a well-balanced and nutrient-rich diet should grow out of this behavior.
 If your puppy continues to eat poop despite all your attempts to stop the behavior, you will need to consult a veterinarian or behaviorist in order to identify the problem.

-Your puppy may not be digesting his food properly.
+- Poor digestion: Your puppy may not be digesting his food properly.
 This may be because the food is low in digestible nutrients and is coming out basically the same way it went in, or because the puppy has a problem with his digestive system.
 In these cases, the puppy’s stool tastes pretty much like the food he just ate.
 For the former, switching to a higher quality food can solve this.
 For the latter (if switching foods has not helped), you will have to have the puppy checked by a veterinarian.

-Boredom is another cause for stool eating.
+- Boredom: Boredom is another cause for stool eating.
 If a puppy is left alone for a long time, he may find relief from boredom by playing with and eating his own stool.

-Stress will often drive puppies, and adult dogs, to eat their own stool.
+- Stress: Stress will often drive puppies, and adult dogs, to eat their own stool.
 This may be stress from being brought into a new home, or from any of a number of reasons.
 Therefore, you should not induce further stress in the puppy by punishing him for eating his stool.

-Worms and other intestinal parasites can leach nutrients from the puppy’s system, causing him to try to supplement his diet with whatever he can find that appears remotely edible.
+- Hunger: Worms and other intestinal parasites can leach nutrients from the puppy’s system, causing him to try to supplement his diet with whatever he can find that appears remotely edible.
 On the same note, your puppy may simply not be getting enough to eat during the day.
 Puppies are growing and most need to be fed two to three times a day.
 If you have any questions regarding how much or how often you should feed your puppy, talk to your veterinarian.

-If you have already responded several times to this behavior by getting upset, your puppy may continue to do it just for the reaction.
+- Attention: If you have already responded several times to this behavior by getting upset, your puppy may continue to do it just for the reaction.
 Even though the reaction is a negative one, all the puppy knows is that he is getting extra attention from you.

 Conversely, your puppy may eat his stool to avoid negative attention.
 If you have been responding angrily to “accidents,” his response may be to effectively “hide” the evidence by eating it.